EMRS Trauma Team

 The consultant led team can be deployed by helicopter or by dedicated road response vehicle.

-Patients with serious injuries need rapid access to critical care interventions to stabilise their airway, breathing and circulation problems.
+Patients with serious injuries or illness need rapid access to critical care interventions to stabilise their airway, breathing and circulation problems.
 When time from injury to hospital is prolonged due to geography or entrapment, a delay in accessing critical care stabilisation can be detrimental to patient outcome and it is in these situations that rapid access to a pre-hospital trauma team can be life saving.

 Requesting a team for a pre-hospital incident